 The Ethernet MAC host interface can be accessed using either the host bus or the DCR bus.
-The Ethernet MAC should be configured to use the required bus by setting the DCREMACENABLE input bit accordingly, see "DCR Bus Signals," page 37.
+The Ethernet MAC should be configured to use the required bus by setting the DCREMACENABLE input bit accordingly, see DCR Bus Signals, page 32.

 Figure 4-1 shows the internal structure of the host interface.
-The two Ethernet MACs within the same block share a single host interface.